brikrey67/rails-views/readme.md

 end
 ```

-> In rails methods defined in our controllers are known as `actions`
+> Rails methods defined in our controllers are known as `actions`

 Great let's reload:
 ![template_missing](images/template_missing.png)